KenEkanem/SortApp/README.md

 ## Setup

+### Prerequsites
+Create a virtual env & Activate it

+For Linux
+source venv/bin/activate

+For Windows
+Scripts ./venv/bin/activate

 1. Install the required Python packages:
     ```bash
-    pip install pandas qrcode[pil] pillow smtplib
+    pip install -r requirements.txt
     ```

-2. Update the `config.py` file with your SMTP server details and other configuration settings.
+2. Update the `.env` file with your SMTP server details and other configuration settings.

 3. Place your guest data CSV file in the `data/` directory.